-If this Court fails to overturn the Ossana line of cases, sentencing courts will be able to reopen and change criminal cases years after the sentences have been pronounced.
+The Ossana line of cases should be overruled, and defendants should be required to follow the established procedures.
+If this Court fails to overturn Ossana and its progeny, sentencing courts will be able to reopen and change criminal cases years after sentences have been pronounced.
 All that will be required will be for the affected defendant to show that the judgment and sentence was entered contrary to law.
-If the fact that a judgment and sentence was contrary to law is sufficient to reopen and change a criminal case years later, then surely defendants will be permitted reopen and change criminal cases when the judgment and sentence is contrary to the Missouri or U.S. Constitution.
+And if the fact that a judgment and sentence was contrary to law is sufficient to reopen and change a criminal case years later, then surely defendants will be permitted reopen and change criminal cases when the judgment and sentence is contrary to the Missouri or U.S. Constitution.
 The failure of this Court to act will result in a "chaos of review unlimited in time, scope, and expense."
 Simmons at 446.
+Conversely, by overruling the Ossana line of cases, this Court will reaffirm that "[a] person who has suffered criminal conviction is bound to raise all challenges thereto timely and in accordance with the procedures established for that purpose."
+Id.